bgonzalezbustamante/academic-kickstart/Netlify/content/cps-ranking/series/2021-09-01-impact-ranking.md

 |   168   | Fernando Schmidt            | wXHJZ4oAAAAJ   | UDD         |   0   |    0   |    4   |
 |   169   | Nerea C. Palma              | qNc7eZgAAAAJ   | PUC         |   0   |    0   |    4   |

-<small>Note: The affiliations have been standardised.
+<small>Note: This ranking is supported by [Training Data Lab](https://training-datalab.com).
+The affiliations have been standardised.
 Data collected on September 1, 2021.</small><br />
 <small>Researchers to be added: Leslie Wehner (ID 8jxM4fcAAAAJ) and Ariel Becerra (ID b7GxWBAAAAAJ).</small><br /><br />

 **Would you like to suggest someone?**